AZIRARM/nodify-plugins/epubjs/README.md

-# jQuery 3.7.1 Plugin for Nodify
+# EPubJS Plugin for Nodify

 This plugin integrates **EPubJS** into your Nodify Headless CMS projects.